Contact Wild Ramp Publishing

 Act Your Age Vol. 2: Dark

-A deeper, moodier follow-up that dives into the shadow side of fandom— gatekeeping, grief, and the complexities of growing older in fan spaces.
+A deeper, moodier follow-up to Act Your Age that dives into the darker side of fandom— grief, harm in fandom and the complexities of growing older in fan spaces.

 Act Your Age Vol. 3: Generations